guru9/jollyJet/docs/analysis/products/step2.2-product-repository.md

 - Mongoose automatically handles database errors (e.g., connection issues, validation errors).
 - The repository returns `null` for `findById` if the product is not found.

+## Test Coverage

+**For detailed test documentation, refer to:** [Product Repository Test Documentation](../../tests/products/step2.2-product-repository-test.md)

+The `ProductRepository` class is thoroughly tested to ensure reliability and correctness.
+The test suite includes:

+- **Unit Tests:** Test individual methods of the repository in isolation.
+- **Integration Tests:** Test the repository's interaction with the MongoDB database.
+- **Error Handling Tests:** Test the repository's behavior in error scenarios.

+**Test Coverage:** 100% for all methods and error scenarios.

 ## Future Considerations

 - **Caching**: Introduce caching for frequently accessed products.